ColdFusion8100/.Beat/README.md

-Beat Time Converter Extension
+NetShores .Beat Extension
 Overview
-Beat Time Converter is a Chrome extension that converts standard timestamps on webpages to .beat time based on Swatch Internet Time (UTC+1).
+NetShores .Beat Extension is a Chrome extension that converts standard timestamps on webpages to .beat time based on Swatch Internet Time (UTC+1).
 The extension features customizable settings, allowing users to apply the conversion globally or only to specific websites like agoraroad.com.

 Features
 Converts timestamps on webpages to .beat time format.